coloshword/ExcelAgent/README.md

     - create a separate component, the past chats components on the left hand side.
         - 1 refactor insert_model_to_table to return the created id
         ** DONOT RETURN FROM A finally block **
-        - now we need to add the task_id to the query param
+        - now we need to add the task_id to the query param -- Done

+        - ok now we need a refactor: only create a new task_id if there is no task_id in the query params...

 # IMPORTANT TODOS: do not delete this section
 - check state in google oath and make sure this can't be spoofed